top of page

 Stephanie has always believed that if you care about your community, you step up and do the work.

-While serving on the IdaMay Improvement Association Board of Directors, she helped secure funding for projects that mattered—restoring the historic IdaMay School, improving local parks, purchasing a new town truck, and advocating for new fire hydrants to improve public safety.
-She successfully secured a congressional spending request for those hydrants.
-Although that funding was later clawed back by the current administration, she remains proud of the effort, because fighting for your community, even when it’s hard, is part of the job.
+While serving on the Board of Directors in her town, Stephanie worked to secure funding for projects that mattered — restoring the historic IdaMay School, improving local parks, purchasing a new town truck, and successfully securing a congressional spending request for fire hydrants.
+Although that funding was later clawed back by the current administration, she remains proud of the effort, because fighting for your community, even when it's hard, is part of the job.